rhlobo/flask-bigtempo/README.md

 - A __flask extension__ that exposes an REST API that handles data as json
 - A __REST client__ that can communicate with the REST API
 - A __command line script__ that enables shell usage of the REST API
+- Some __bigtempo datasources__ that allows easy integration, after all, `store api` was conceived exactly to serve data to `bigtempo`.

 ### Storage implementation
 For the moment the is only one implementation based on SQLAlchemy.